vargovargo/GHI/README.md

 Welcome to the GHI repository!
 I hope you will be loving it!

-To reproduce the analyses run
+To reproduce the analyses run in the top-level directory:

 ```
 make all
 ```

+System Requirements
+- R
+- R packages
+ - ITHIM
+ - etc